Hanapepe massacre: Aftermath

 After the massacre police rounded up all male protesters they could find, and a total of 101 Filipino men were arrested.
 76 were brought to trial, and of these 60 received four-year jail sentences.
 However, these numbers are disputed among historians, and another source claims 130 strikers and their leaders were arrested and tried, of which 56 were found guilty and imprisoned, with many later deported.
 Pablo Manlapit was charged with subornation of perjury and was sentenced to two to ten years in prison.
 The Hawaiʻi Hochi claimed that he had been railroaded into prison, a victim of framed-up evidence, perjured testimony, racial prejudice and class hatred.
 Shortly thereafter, he was paroled on condition that he leave Hawaiʻi.
 After eight months the strike disintegrated.

 The Federationist, the official publication of the American Federation of Labor, reported that in 1924 the ten leading sugar companies listed on the New York Stock Exchange paid dividends averaging 17 percent.
 From 1913 to 1923, the eleven leading sugar companies paid cash dividends of 172.45 percent, and most of them issued large stock dividends.

-After the 1924 strike, the labor movement in Hawaiʻi dwindled, but did not die, and discontent among the workers rarely surfaced again.
+After the 1924 strike, the labor movement in Hawaiʻi dwindled and discontent among the workers rarely surfaced again.
 Pablo Manlapit, who had been imprisoned and exiled, returned to the islands in 1932 and started a new labor organization, this time hoping to include other ethnic groups.
 But the time was not ripe in the Depression years.
 There were small nuisance strikes in 1933 that made no headway and involved mostly Filipinos.
 Protests since the massacre have discouraged carrying guns at demonstrations.

 Legacy

-The location of the graves is currently unknown, and a commemorative marker was instead placed in the Hanapepe Town Park in 2006.
+The burial site of the killed strikers was believed to have been found 95 years after the strike.
+Until then, the location of the graves was unknown, and a commemorative marker was placed in the Hanapepe Town Park in 2006.
+In 2024, The Kaua‘i County Planning Department commemorated the 100th anniversary of the 1924 Hanapēpē Massacre with a ceremony attended by nearly 150 participants, including officials, dignitaries, community members, and descendants.

 2019 grave discovery

 On October 20, 2019, the Hawaii State Chapter of the Filipino American National Historical Society, assisted by a technician and an engineer, found a trench at the Hanapepe Filipino Cemetery which they believe may be the grave of twelve of the strikers.
-The finding was reported in West Hawaii Today, and the results will be presented at the Filipino American National Historical Society biennial conference in Waikiki in July 2020.
-The researchers also said that they will continue research to identify the 16 strikers by combing through court records and Hawaii Sugar Planters' Association records.
+The finding was reported in West Hawaii Today, and the results were to be presented at the Filipino American National Historical Society biennial conference in Waikiki in July 2020.
+The researchers also said that they would continue research to identify the 16 strikers by combing through court records and Hawaii Sugar Planters' Association records.